intel/pmem-csi/README.md

 set `KUBECONFIG` as shown at the end of the `make start` output and use `kubectl` binary on the host running VMs.

-When the cluster is already running, `make start` will re-deploy the PMEM-CSI driver without recreating the virtual machines. `kubectl apply` is used for this, which may limit the kind of changes that can be made on-the-fly.

 Use `make stop` to stop and remove the virtual machines.

 `make restart` can be used to cleanly reboot all virtual